 My current project is ‘Bardsea-Green Films’.
 Founded by Paul Alan Rigg and myself in 2016, we make low-budget, short and satirical films, and documentary; inspired by Monty Python, surrealism, the folklore of Cumbria.
-As members of The Green Party we also make more ecologically focused short films.
+As members of The Green Party we also make more environmentally focused short films.

 Film Blog : https://bardseagreenfilms.com/

 A series of experimental films of image, poetry and music.
 Film by Paul Rigg at Bardsea-Green Films, poetry by myself, music composed by Matthew Rigg at TSG Music.